remipassmoilesel/spring-k8s-demo/README.md

 ## TODO

 - Sonarqube analysis ?
-- Gracefull shutdown
-- Deployment
-- Health check route
-- Document download
-- Frontend improvements
+- Gracefull shutdown, in order to close properly databases connection on stop
+- A better health check route, in order to check more application components